 (EDITOR’S NOTE: This is one in a series of articles about rules for tagging motor vehicles in Kansas.)

-This issue was raised at a commission meeting during “discussion items” a couple of weeks ago when a rural Barton County resident complained that a neighbor of his had vehicles that were routinely driven locally, though they have been tagged in Iowa.
+The issue was raised during “discussion items” a couple of weeks ago when a rural Barton County resident complained that a neighbor of his had vehicles that were routinely driven locally, though they have been tagged in Iowa.

 The issue was turned over to county officials some time ago, and continues to be under advisement.

 However it was noted Monday that the person who owns the vehicles has stated he plans to tag them in Barton County.

 This is an issue because if the vehicles are driven locally they are supposed to be tagged locally.
 Otherwise Barton County doesn’t receive any revenue from their use.

 County Treasurer Kevin Wondra explained the state requires that each county treasurer’s office tag and title all vehicles used in that county.